Education, training and employment

 Entrust

-- Support to help 16-17 year olds secure an offer of education or training in the local authority area, including help with transition.
-This includes:
+• Support to help 16 and 17-year olds secure an offer of education or training in the local authority area, including help with transition.
+The offer can include:

-- employment combined with part-time education and training
+• employment combined with part-time education or training

-- Attendance at an initial post 16 PEP meeting thereafter
+• Attendance at an initial Post 16 PEP meeting

-- Careers guidance for 16 to 21 years not in education, employment or training, and up to age 25 for young people with learning difficulties and disabilities.
+• Careers guidance for 16 to 21 years not in education, employment or training, and up to age 25 for young people with learning difficulties and disabilities.
+For over 18’s this will need to be requested by your PA

-- A guidance interview with young people who meet the required criteria and are wanting to return to learning post 21 years of age.
+• A guidance interview with young people who meet the required criteria and are wanting to return to learning post 21 years of age, as requested by your PA

 Foundations to employment

-The Foundations to Employment project offer a work placement to young people who are leaving or have left care and are not employed or in education/training when they start their placement.
+The Foundations to Employment project offer a work placement to young people who are leaving or have left care and are not employed or in education/training. when they start their placement – this You will be paid a financial incentive of £20 a day for attending and engaging in your work placement, up to 5 days a week.
+You will also get a £25.00 incentive on achieving an employability award qualification.

 Open Door Staffordshire